-‘We need to go through all steps in the process meticulously.’
+'We have to carefully go through all the steps of the process.'

 Although steel is strong, it’s also sensitive to rust.
 We now have six coating halls in Rotterdam, where monopiles are coated in order to extend their lifespan in salt water.
 This is also where we make the markings for installation.
 Siewerd Hartenhof has been our Quality Control Engineer for corrosion protection for a year now.